Accessories & Other

 Just like pickleball, Pilates is for Everybody!

-Shannon Willits is a Functional Pilates for Golf & Racquet Specialist and Master Pilates Educator for Club Pilates.
-Shannon is the owner for four Club Pilates studios in Ft.
-Myers Florida and conducts Pilates for Pickleball classes and workshops.
+Shannon Willits is a Functional Pilates for Golf and Racquet Specialist and Master Pilates Educator for Club Pilates.
+Shannon is the owner of four Club Pilates studios in Ft.
+Myers, Florida, and conducts Pilates for Pickleball classes and workshops.

 For more information, see below: